 There are however a few ways in which they might potentially differ:

-- cramp will often occur in both legs or at least in more than one area; as opposed to a blood clot, symptoms of which will most typically be concentrated in one leg
+- cramp will often occur in both legs or at least in more than one area; as opposed to a blood clot, symptoms of which will most typically be concentrated in one leg, often the calf muscle

 - cramp and pulled muscles will cause pain but not necessarily hot skin or redness in the affected area

-- whereas cramp can be ‘walked off’, pain caused a blood clot is more likely to persist
+- whereas cramp can be ‘walked off’ and thus go away, pain caused by a blood clot is more likely to persist

 Those who are unsure should certainly have their symptoms examined by a doctor to rule out DVT as soon as possible.

-A doctor will perform a physical examination.
-If they suspect a blood clot is present, they may refer a patient for an ultrasound for confirmation.
+For a diagnosis to be made a doctor will perform a physical examination.
+If they suspect a blood clot is present, they may refer a patient for an ultrasound scan for confirmation.

 With blood clots, there isn’t always a definitive cause.

-Certain health factors do however increase an individual’s risk.
+Certain health factors do however increase an individual’s risk of a blood clot developing.

 As mentioned above, remaining immobile for long periods may cause blood to pool in one place and encourage platelets to form a clot.
 This means that: